DavidGiraldoCode/t-cpp_fundamentals_for_gaming/DSA/s-search_and_sort/DOCS.md

 - Provide only virtual method that described desirable behavior.
 - It does not have data memebers.
 - It provides a virtual destructor.

+### Exercise 2: Sorting - Takeaways
+- I implemented an abstract base class to process the enemies.
+The derived classes implement different sorting algorithms.
+- Linear pedendencies could happen when using containers that refere to classes they contain.
+Always use `#pragma once` to avoid this type of conflicts.